blockchain-desktop/hyperledger-fabric-desktop/doc/proposal.md

 and how it acts in a real system.
 They often ask questions such as "Could you show me something real?", "Can I have a try to create a transaction?", etc., before a project is done or even started.
-Those who are not developers want to have hands-on experience to interact with fabric blockchain networks, instead of just looking at slides or the black window of CLI.
+Those who are not developers also want to have hands-on experience to interact with fabric blockchain networks, instead of just looking at slides or the black window of CLI.
 Therefore, a primitive GUI client is needed, like a bitcoin wallet.